Mark Fritz

 Petra, the ancient city of overlapping civilizations in Jordan, virtually empty in 2003 because of the war in neighboring Iraq.
 Journalist Mark Fritz, is pictured.

-Traveling with the First Cavalry Division into Iraq for the start of the ground war, here is Mark Fritz with members of The Wolfpack, a p;atoon of Bradley Fighting Vehicles.
+Traveling with the First Cavalry Division into Iraq for the start of the ground war, here is Mark Fritz with members of The Wolfpack, a platoon of Bradley Fighting Vehicles.
 Yes, the guy in the blue shirt is NBC's Arthur Kent, who told a general "nuts" after his crew was prevented from recording a poignant desert funeral for a man from the Wolfpack.
 "Nuts" is how Brigadier Gen. Anthony McCormick responded at the Battle of the Bulge, when the Germans demanded surrender.
-Art is an elitte reporter uncowed by authority.
+Kent is an elite reporter uncowed by authority.

-Jerome Delay photo of journalist Mark Fritz on the clock on June 18, 2003, outside the palace that the U.S. Embassy.
+Jerome Delay photo of journalist Mark Fritz on the clock on June 18, 2003, outside the palace housing the U.S. Embassy.
 Roughly 400,000 ex-Iraqi soldiers demanded their paychecks for surrendering to the U.S. invasion.
-Trigger-happy Americans in an armored vehicle tried to move through the crowd, then fired "warning shots" that killed two Iraqis.
+Trigger-happy Americans fired "warning shots" that killed two Iraqis.
+I repeatedly crossed barbed-wire to get both sides of the story.

 Road to unity: An East German couple fuels up as German unification looms.
 Massive unemployment and sharp cultural gaps have been a drag not just on the united Germany's economy, but the world's.
 My obit on unification day, by Mark Fritz, AP staff writer: